rwblokzijl/Msc-thesis-EuroToken/thesis.md

 physical end points of transactions, we create the possibility of direct off-line transaction between users, without any link to the outside world.

-While the EuroToken system design is independent of the underlying communication technology, the off-line requirement leads to there being some limitations on the way users interact.
+While the EuroToken system design is independent of the underlying communication technology, the off-line requirement leads to some limitations on the way users interact.
 Since off-line users cannot connect to servers we choose to work with a Peer-to-Peer system that allows users to find each-other based on personal identifiers.

-We build on Peer-to-Peer networking, that provides a mechanism to discover the network location of users based on the same public key that is used to identify their wallet.
-This allows us to almost completely abstract away from locating users using IP addresses and ports.
+We will build our design on a generic Peer-to-Peer networking technology that provides the mechanisms required for our use case.
+We specifically require the ability to discover the network location of users given their public key that is used to identify their wallet.
+This allows us to almost abstract away from locating users using IP addresses and ports, leaving this to specific implementations.
 As a result we only have to worry about maintaining a users public key to identify and communicate with them across time.
-Our peer to peer network does not only abstract away from IP addresses, bus also from the IP network completely.
-Namely, it provides communication over Bluetooth without the need for any internet connection.
-This becomes very useful for demonstrating the off-line capabilities of the EuroToken system.
+Our Peer-to-Peer network should not only abstract away from IP addresses, bus also from the IP network completely.
+For example, it must provide communication over Bluetooth or NFC without the need for any internet connection.
+This is necessary for demonstrating the off-line capabilities of the EuroToken system.

 ## Block-DAG accounting

-As mentioned for our distributed accounting system we choose to build on a block-DAG structure.
+For our distributed accounting system we choose to use on a block-DAG structure.
 As illustrated in figure \ref{block_DAG} every user has a personal blockchain structured as a chronological, one-dimensional string of "blocks".
 Every block will include a cryptographically secure hash identifying what block preceded it.
-Because of the trapdoor effect of the hash, any block will uniquely identify all blocks that come before it.
-This allows anyone to verify the validity of entire history of another user, given the last block in this history.
-Every block will contain a single transaction that specifies the transfer of funds from one user to another, as well as a reference to a corresponding block in the chain of the transaction counterparty.
-This effectively creates a system of double accounting.
+Because of the collision resistance of the hash, any block will uniquely identify all blocks that come before it.
+Given the knowledge that the latest block in this history is valid and unique, this allows for the entire history of a user to trusted.
+Every block will also contain a single transaction that declares the transfer of funds from one user to another.
+Additionally, the block includes a reference to a corresponding block in the chain of the transaction counterparty.
+This effectively creates a system of double accounting, where every transaction is recorded by two parties.

 \begin{figure}[htp]
 \centering